 The following must be received by the Admissions Office prior to February 1, 2018:

 - Non-refundable $20 application fee (waived for those who apply online), and essay.
 The topic of the essay must be “what life experiences have led you to choose radiography as a career”.
-To apply online, CLICK HERE.
-Current EMCC students wishing to change their major TO Medical Radiography can use this abbreviated Change of Major Form also accessed from the link above or to apply online CLICK HERE.
-(Must complete remaining application requirements as well.)
+Current EMCC students wishing to change their major TO Medical Radiography can use this abbreviated Change of Major Form also accessed from the link above.
+Apply online here.

 - All previous education transcripts (high school, adult education, and college).* Regardless of whether transfer credit is being sought, applicants must disclose all prior colleges attended.
 Failure to furnish all information on past education may constitute adequate reason for disqualification of your acceptance or subsequent dismissal from the College as well as possible retraction or denial of financial aid funds.